top of page

 Lower Spanish Forest

 Between 1993 and 1995 AFER studied the Ancient Pine Landscape in the Lower Spanish Forest.
 AFER began studying in the Lower Spanish Forest after a mapping analysis commissioned by the Ontario Ministry of Natural Resources (Spectranalysis 1993) showed that the largest concentration of white and red pine (over 50 years; and over 10% of a stand) in Ontario was found there.
-Further work (Quinby et al. 1995) showed that roughly 40,000 hectares of this area is pristine pine landscape.
-A further study revealed that this is the largest pristine white and red pine landscape remaining in the world (Quinby and McGuiness 1996).
+Further work (Quinby et al. 1995) showed that roughly 40,000 hectares of this area was pristine pine landscape and that this was the largest pristine white and red pine landscape remaining in the world (Quinby and McGuiness 1996).

 Rushbrook Provincial Park